Electrical safety standards – latest rules for landlords and details of fines

 So to clarify, the requirement to obtain a valid Electrical Installation Condition Report (EICR) doesn’t only apply to a new tenancy.

 All properties rented out will require an ECIR completed by a competent or qualified person to confirm the property is safe.
 The report will examine and comment on all fixed electrical elements of the property.
-This will include plugs sockets, light fittings, all wiring as well as electric showers, extractors and testing the fuse box.
+This will include plugs sockets, light fittings and all wiring, as well as electric showers, extractors and testing the fuse box.

 Landlords must give tenants a copy of the report within 28 days of the inspection.
 They must also keep a copy for inspection until the next report is done.
 Further reports are then required every five years.